aranhaqg/simple_orders_api/README.md

 # SimpleOrdersApi
-A simple products order API in Elixir
+A simple products order REST API in Elixir with no auth.
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`